navidehsa/JobScheduler/README.md

 # Job Scheuler Service

 This solution proposes using C#,.NET Core6 to build a web API that allows clients to enqueue an array of numbers to be sorted in the background and query the state of any previously enqueued job.
-The solution includes a background job processing system, a message queue, an in-memory data store, logging functionality, and a suite of unit tests.
+The solution includes a background job processing system(using hangfire), a message queue, an in-memory data store, logging functionality, and a suite of unit tests.
 The solution is self-contained, and all data can be stored in memory for the sake of simplicity.
 No external infrastructure is needed to run the solution.

 ## Concepts